Urquidy, Bregman lead Astros over Nats 8-1 to tie Series 2-2

 WASHINGTON (AP) — Not bad for a TBA.

-José Urquidy outpitched all those big-name aces who preceded him, the unheralded Houston rookie quieting Washington’s bats and the Nationals Park crowd, too.
+Unheralded rookie José Urquidy outpitched all those big-name aces who preceded him, quieting Washington’s bats and the Nationals Park crowd, too.

-Alex Bregman busted out of his slump with a go-ahead single in the first inning and a grand slam in the seventh, and the resurgent Astros routed the Nationals 8-1 Saturday night for a 2-all tie in a World Series that’s been one big road show.
+Alex Bregman busted out of his slump with a go-ahead single in the first inning and a grand slam in the seventh, and the resurgent Houston Astros routed the Nationals 8-1 Saturday night to pull even at two games apiece in a World Series that’s been one big road show.

-“From the very beginning I thought he was calm, I thought he was in control of his stuff,” Astros manager AJ Hinch said about Urquidy.
-“His fastball had a little extra life to it.
-It’s had good life this postseason.
-And then he just came up with big pitch after big pitch.”
+Urquidy had never pitched above Class A before this year.
+This stage seemed surreal.

+“A couple of moments,” he said, “I was thinking about, oh my God, I’m in a World Series pitching.”

 Game 1 winner Max Scherzer takes the mound Sunday night hoping to get Washington a home Series victory for the first time since the Senators won at Griffith Stadium in 1933.
 In a rematch of the opener, Gerrit Cole goes for Houston after losing for the first time since May.